INTERSECT-SDK/python-sdk/docs/index.rst

 Python SDK for INTERSECT
 ========================

 This site provides documentation for INTERSECT's Python SDK.
-See the getting started section for installation and usage.
-See the API documentation for more information about the SDK.
+See the getting started section for installation and usage instructions as well as guidelines for contributing to the project.
+Examples of using the SDK are discussed in the examples section.
+See the API documentation for more information about the SDK components.

 .. toctree::
    :maxdepth: 2